airbnb/synapse/README.md

 disappear then the previous known backends will be used.
 Disable this behavior by unsetting `use_previous_backends`.

+#### The `file_output` Section ####

+This section controls whether or not synapse will write out service state to the filesystem in json format.
+This can be used for services that want to use discovery information but not go through HAProxy.

+* `output_directory`: the path to a directory on disk that service registrations should be written to.

 #### The `haproxy` Section ####

 This section is its own hash, which should contain the following keys: